LoreVanOudenhove/Create_PyClone_input/README.md

 # Get confidence intervals and extract purity and ploidy
 confint <- get.ci(CP)
 purity <- confint$max.cellularity
-ploidy <- confint$max.ploidy
 ```
-**is the purity shown in that analysis the one that should be used in the last command ?
-In which case you should mention it.
-Also, ploidy isn't used in the downstream analysis**

 This Sequenza analysis will generate a number of files and plots, among which the Run1_segments.txt file that contains detected segments, with estimated copy number state at each segment.
+This Run1_segments.tsv file, along with the tumour purity esitmate, will be used an input for PyClone.

 # Create input for PyClone